 a.
 Please review our instructions for using Collaborate on our website.

-c.
-On the morning of your appointment, you should reply to the consultant's email and send the following:
+b.
+On the morning of your appointment, you should locate the consultant's email address - included in the "Additional Details" of the Navigate reminder email- and send the following:

 · The document you are working on.
 If you prefer to share a document that can be viewed/edited in real time by both parties, please include a OneDrive link.
 (Please note that consultants do not review papers before the session, and they do not directly edit papers.)